 And PLEASE wash your hands and stay safe!Go Virtual Help Keep The Dance Hub Going

 The Dance Hub Mission Statement

-The Dance Hub is home to AD&M Performance Group, DramaDogs, a Theater Company, and a variety of organizations and instructors.
+The Dance Hub is home to AD&M, and a variety of local organizations and instructors.
 With two professionally equipped studios, TDH offers diverse programming for students of all ages, and provides affordable teaching and performance space at below market rates, as well as rent subsidies to non-profit performing arts groups and scholarships for children and youth.

 The opening of The Dance Hub in 2017 is the realization of a long-held goal and milestone for the AD&M founders and Board of Directors.
 It is operated as a non-profit program of American Dance and Music, Inc. AD&M is thrilled at the positive response by funding organizations and generous donors.
 The launch of the studio was kickstarted by major grants by the Santa Barbara Foundation and the City of Santa Barbara.
-Even though our class tuition and rental fees are below market rates, we will be able to offer additional rent subsidies for local performing artists thanks to another grant from Santa Barbara.
-A generous grant from the Towbes Fund for the Performing Arts will enable AD&M to once again present its popular Dance: Up Close and Cultural, this time in its own space.
+Our class tuition and rental fees are below market rates, but we offer additional rent subsidies for local performing artists thanks to another grant from the City of Santa Barbara through the Santa Barbara County Office of Arts and Culture.
+A generous grant from the Towbes Fund for the Performing Arts will enabled AD&M to once again present its popular Dance: Up Close and Cultural in April, 2019, this time in its own space.

-The Dance Hub had its official Grand Opening celebration in October, 2018, following the installation of signage.
+The Dance Hub had its official Grand Opening celebration in October, 2018.
 The event included two days of open house followed by a performance and reception.
-The performance include Ana Galindo’s Pacific Action Dance Theater, Angelita Eller’s Hula Anyone, and modern dancer Sarah Elizabeth Stanley.
+The performance included Ana Galindo’s Pacific Action Dance Theater, Angelita Eller’s Hula Anyone, and solo modern dancer Sarah Elizabeth Stanley.